burst_buffer.conf

 burst_buffer.conf - Slurm configuration file for burst buffer management.DESCRIPTION

 burst_buffer.conf is an ASCII file which describes the configuration of burst buffer resource management.
 This file is only required on the head node(s), where the slurmctld daemon executes.
-The file location can be modified at system build time using the DEFAULT_SLURM_CONF parameter or at execution time by setting the SLURM_CONF environment variable.
-The file will always be located in the same directory as the slurm.conf file.
-In order to support multiple configuration files for multiple burst buffer plugins, the configuration file may alternately be given a name containing the plugin name.
-For example, if "burst_buffer.conf" is not found, the burst_buffer/datawarp configuration could be read from a file named "burst_buffer_datawarp.conf".Parameter names are case insensitive.
+The file will always be located in the same directory as the slurm.conf.Parameter names are case insensitive.
 Any text following a "#" in the configuration file is treated as a comment through the end of that line.
 Changes to the configuration file take effect upon restart of Slurm daemons, daemon receipt of the SIGHUP signal, or execution of the command "scontrol reconfigure".

 The configuration parameters available include: